edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-06-26-how-to-identify-training-needs-of-employees.md

 [Get in touch today!](/contact/)

-<italic>"This post was originally featured as an "Editor's Choice" article on [eLearning Industry](https://elearningindustry.com/training-needs-of-employees-identify-ways-start){:target="_blank"}."</italic>
+<cite>"This post was originally featured as an "Editor's Choice" article on [eLearning Industry](https://elearningindustry.com/training-needs-of-employees-identify-ways-start){:target="_blank"}."</cite>